What questions should you ask when challenging a will?

 You can challenge executor of will under specific grounds.
 These include:

-- If you believe that forgery has been involved in the signing of the will or its contents
+- First, if you believe that forgery took place in the signing of the will or its contents.

-- If you believe that the deceased had a mental capacity before their death that was unfit for understanding the contents of the will
+- Also, if you believe that the testator had a mental capacity before their death that was unfit for understanding the contents of the will.

-- If they were the victim of undue influence from another beneficiary while writing the will
+- Third, if they were the victim of undue influence from another beneficiary while writing the will.

-- If you believe that the will was invalid, for example, that it did not meet specific legal regulations.
+- Finally, you believe that the will was invalid.
+For example, it didn’t meet specific legal regulations.

-To challenge a will, you should seek a solicitor who can ensure that you have strong enough evidence to succeed, and help to guide you through your options.
+To challenge a will, seek a solicitor who ensures you have strong enough evidence to succeed.
+Moreover, they can help to guide you through your options.

 Who Can Challenge a Will?

-What Does it Cost to Challenge a Will?
+What Does it Cost When Challenging a Will?

 In some cases, the time limit to contest probate is six months.
-However, in most cases, there is no time limit, and you can contest probate many years after the assets of the will have been dispersed.
+However, in most cases, there is no time limit.
+In turn, you can contest probate many years after the assets of the will have been given away.